phusion/passenger_apt_automation/README.md

 ## Development

+This repository is included as a git submodule in the Passenger git repository, under the directory `packaging/debian`.
+Instead of cloning the `passenger_apt_automation` repository directly, you should clone the Passenger git repository, and work in the `packaging/debian` directory instead.
+This scheme allows each Passenger version to lock down to a specific version of `passenger_apt_automation`.

 A Vagrantfile is provided so that you can develop this project in a VM.
 To get started, run:

     host$ vagrant up

-If the Phusion Passenger source code (Git repository clone) is located on the host in `../passenger`, then that directory will be mounted inside the VM under `/passenger`.

-Or, if this `passenger_apt_automation` project is located inside the Passenger source directory as `packaging/debian`, then the Passenger source directory will be mounted inside the VM under `/passenger`.
+The Passenger source directory (`../..`) will be automatically mounted inside the VM under `/passenger`.

 ## Package building process